-APR 6 creates Washington's law clerk program, by which an individual may gain qualification to sit for the bar exam without attending law school.
+APR 614 creates Washington's law clerk program, by which an individual may gain qualification to sit for the bar exam without attending law school.
 Applicants must (among other requirements) "be of good moral character and fitness," be a full-time employee of an approved tutor in a "(i) law office, (ii) legal department, or (iii) court of general, limited, or appellate jurisdiction in Washington State," and complete four years of coursework at a rate of six courses per year.
 Tutors must be approved by WSBA and must be a member in good standing with no disciplinary sanctions in the last five years and must have practiced for at least ten of the last twelve years with at least two of those years taking place in Washington.

-APR 9 creates Washington's licensed legal intern program, by which an individual can be authorized to practice law in a limited and supervised capacity prior to obtaining a full license.
-Applicants must (among other requirements) be a student or graduate in good standing who
+APR 916 creates Washington's licensed legal intern program, by which an individual can be authorized to practice law in a limited and supervised capacity prior to obtaining a full license.
+Applicants must (among other requirements) be a student or graduate in good standing who has completed at least two-thirds of their coursework and who has permission from the Dean of their law school.
+Supervising attorneys must be active members in good standing who have practiced for at least three years and who have no disciplinary sanctions at all in the last three years and no suspensions or disbarments in the last ten years.

-&lt;sup>13 It is important to caveat this statement by pointing out that a number of initiatives the NCBE has adopted over the past twenty-five years were expected to reduce inequity in the exam but there has been no measurable impact on the bar exam's disparate racial impact.
+13 It is important to caveat this statement by pointing out that a number of initiatives the NCBE has adopted over the past twenty-five years were expected to reduce inequity in the exam but there has been no measurable impact on the bar exam's disparate racial impact.
 Supra fn.
 1.